alt-magick/WAV-Mixer/README.md

 Here are a few mixing tools to combine similar audio files.
-They should be useful for doubling up vocals, or something similar.
+They should be useful for doubling up vocals, or instrumentals.